BritishPandaChick/disney-codes-challenge/log.md

 ### Day [Number]: [Date]

 **What I Did Today:**
- [This is where you list projects or tasks you did.]
+ [List the project or tasks you did for the day.]

 **Day Summary:**
-[This is where you put down your thoughts during the day's work session.]
+[Write down your thoughts during the day's work session.]

 **Tomorrow's List:**
-[List items that you need to do for tomorrow's session.]
+[List items or tasks you need to do for tomorrow's session.]

 **Link(s) for the day's work:**
  [Link name](url for link)